 And if you find the product to be sub-par, have the integrity to turn the job down.

-To see behind the scenes of Ogilvy’s ads and read about his grand advertising adventure, read his book Confessions of an Advertising Man.
-And to uncover many more of Ogilvy’s views on advertising and perhaps learn some valuable guidelines for offline marketing, read Ogilvy on Advertising.
+To uncover many more of Ogilvy’s views on advertising and perhaps learn some valuable guidelines for offline marketing, read Ogilvy on Advertising.
+And to read his philosophies on running a successful ad agency, read his book Confessions of an Advertising Man.

-Just fill out this super quick form, and I’ll email the wallpapers to you myself!
-(Full disclosure: I’ll also send you my most recent posts about advertising twice a month – but that’s it!)
+Fill out this super quick form, and I’ll email the ebook to you myself!
+(Full disclosure: I’ll also send you my most recent posts about marketing & advertising twice a month – but that’s it!)